19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 #1 Thai House Restaurant

-The best Thai food Iโ€™ve ever had is hands down from the Thai House Fairbanks.
-No other Thai restaurant comes close to what the folks at Thai House offer.
-And Iโ€™ve tried countless Thai restaurants just to quench my hunger for the Thai House.
+The best Thai food Iโ€™ve ever had is hands down, from the Thai House Fairbanks.
+No other Thai restaurant comes close to what the folks at Thai House offer, and Iโ€™ve tried countless Thai restaurants just to quench my hunger for the Thai House.

-In a few short days, Iโ€™ll be heading back to Fairbanks and you bet Thai House is on the menu, no pun intended.
+In a few short days, Iโ€™ll be heading back to Fairbanks, and you bet Thai House is on the menu, no pun intended.
 My two favorite dishes are the Penang Curry and Beef Mussamum.

 Cost: $